Renormalization group: Block spin

-Perhaps, the initial problem was too hard to solve, since there were too many atoms.
+The original problem may be computationally intractable due to the large number of atomic variables involved.
 Now, in the renormalized problem we have only one fourth of them.
 But why stop now?
 Another iteration of the same kind leads to H(T", J"), and only one sixteenth of the atoms.
 We are increasing the observation scale with each RG step.